growombud/prolly/README.md

 Returns a promise that resolves after all array members have called the mapper function sequentially

 ##### Use Case
-Resolving a sequential chain of *homogenous* asynchronous operations over an array of values;
+Resolving a sequential chain of *homogeneous* asynchronous operations over an array of values;

 Useful where a common operation must be performed on different data, but order is critical, or external, asynchronous calls should be limited to a concurrency of 1.